grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 With multidimensional alerts we can avoid repeating ourselves.
 But what if the scenario were even more complex?
 In the next and final example, we will examine how to use multidimensional alerts to create the most dynamic alerts possible.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Example 5: How to Create a Dynamic (Multidimensional) Grafana Alert Using Multiple Queries and Multiple Thresholds with Flux" >}}
+{{< tutorials/step title="Example 5: how to create a dynamic (multidimensional) Grafana Alert using multiple queries and multiple thresholds with Flux" >}}

 For this final example let's continue with our five fluid tanks and their five datasets.

+1. The challenge

 **Scenario:** Let’s assume again that each tank has a temperature controller with a setpoint value that is stored in InfluxDB.  **But now**, let’s mix things up and assume that each tank has a *different* setpoint, where we always need to be within 3 degrees of the setpoint.